 Scholarships come from a variety of different sources, including clubs, organizations, charities, foundations, businesses, colleges and universities, the government, and individuals.
 Colleges and universities offer financial assistance in the form of merit aid as well, so don’t forget to contact the schools you are considering to see if you qualify for any merit aid.

 What Are the Main Sources of Scholarships and Grants?

 There are four major types of free money available to college applicants.
-Here are the four main sources of scholarships and grants, and the percentage of total grants and/or scholarships that comes from each source:
+We will list and discuss them below with the percentage of total grants and/or scholarships that comes from each source:

 - Federal grants: 47%

 - State grants and scholarships: 8%